outpostyoga/offset-fire/STYLE.md

    - // RESEARCH. https://wikipedia.org
    - // TRAFFIC COP.
 8. Space-seperate all syntax except array and object accessors like [ ] and .
+9. Use strict equality evaluations for all expressions except undefined in order to support JSON import (which turns undefined into null).

 ```
 // LOGIC.
 System interface.
 License.